Pay Transparency Laws in 2025: What HR Managers Need to Know

 Colorado

 Colorado law requires employers to disclose pay ranges in job openings and for promotions.
+Under Colorado's Equal Pay for Equal Work Act, employers are required to include pay scales, benefits, and job details in postings to ensure compliance and promote pay transparency.
 Employers must provide salary ranges that are consistent with the pay scale of the position in question, promoting transparency in hiring practices.
 Non-compliance with Colorado’s pay transparency laws can result in fines up to $10,000.

 By following these regulations, Colorado employers foster a transparent and fair workplace, ensuring employees understand potential earnings and advancement opportunities, such as Colorado’s equal pay.